 We have rolling admissions in both the fall and spring semesters.
 To apply, submit the following:

-An admissions counselor will review your completed application and send you a decision within approximately two to three weeks.
+An admissions counselor will review your completed application and send you a decision within approximately two weeks.

 What credits will you accept from my previous institution?

 Normally, credit is allowed for each course that is equivalent to a corresponding course at Western New England University provided that the grade earned is a C- or above, and the course is at the 100 level or above.
 Developmental or basic course work is not accepted.
 We will accept up to 70 credits from two-year colleges and up to 90 credits from four-year colleges (including any applicable two-year college credits).
 Within a few weeks of acceptance, we will send a degree audit showing how each previous course applies to your specific degree program at Western New England University.

 Is financial aid available for transfer students?

 Yes.
 Need-based financial aid is granted on a rolling basis, through completion of the FAFSA.
 You can complete the FAFSA online at www.fafsa.ed.gov.

 Merit scholarships are awarded annually to transfer students who enroll with at least 12 transfer credits.